pablichjenkov/daily-agenda-view/README.md

 <BR/>
 Use cases:
 - Daily task planner apps.
-- App for venues which rent spaces based on time.
+- Apps for venues that rent office space based on time.
 - Tv Apps with show scheduling.
 - Music Festival Apps with events overlapping at the same time.
 - Anything that comes to your mind.